vcerny01/website/content/notes/atomic-habits/_index.md

 ### Review

-Overall a very useful book, I'd say the best self-development book I've read.
-Of course, the harder part is actually taking the time and applying the insights in your life.
+Maybe the best self development book I've read.
+The insights can be very useful if you take some time and apply them properly.